harness/developer-hub/kb/platform/harness-platform-faqs.md

 "Exit code 137" typically indicates an out-of-memory error.
 When a process in a system exhausts its allocated memory resources, the operating system sends a termination signal to the process.
 In the case of "Exit code 137," this signal signifies that the process was terminated due to running out of memory.
 This error commonly occurs when a program or container attempts to allocate more memory than is available, leading to termination by the system to prevent resource exhaustion and potential system instability.

-### Does default harness delegate come with jq?
+### Does the default Harness Delegate include jq?
-Harness keeps the Delegate image as minimal as possible so, it does not come with jq by default.
-To install jq on the Delegate, you'll need to do so via an INIT_SCRIPT in the Delegate manifest.
-More information can be found in the [Add your custom tools](https://developer.harness.io/docs/platform/delegates/install-delegates/install-a-delegate-with-3-rd-party-tool-custom-binaries/#add-your-custom-tools) documentation.
+Harness keeps the delegate image as minimal as possible so, it does not come with `jq` by default.
+To install `jq` on the delegate, must add it to the `INIT_SCRIPT` in the delegate manifest.
+For more information, go to [Add your custom tools](https://developer.harness.io/docs/platform/delegates/install-delegates/install-a-delegate-with-3-rd-party-tool-custom-binaries/#add-your-custom-tools).